 Emotionally intelligent leaders also use their EQ skills to empower employees.
 Great manufacturing leaders know how to delegate responsibilities without micromanaging subordinates.
 They know how to develop trust, provide them with the resources they need, support them, and give them a chance to succeed with more responsibility.

 8. Effectively Communicate with Honesty, Integrity, and Transparency

 Effective communication is probably the most essential trait of any leader, not just leaders in manufacturing.
-No leader can be effective managing their team until they can clearly communicate their vision, goals, and expectations.
+No leader can be effective in managing their team until they can clearly communicate their vision, goals, and expectations.